eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

   - so there's a tradeoff here where increasing safety assurance means increasing language complexity, and different people can make different calls about where they want to make that tradeoff
+- one thing you can't express: Rust's hash map entry API
 - the val language
   - uses subscripts to return references
 - perhaps we can soften some of these restrictions, preserving safety and